suffolklibraries/lgc/content/collections/events/picnic-in-the-park-2024.md

 town: Haverhill
 postcode: 'CB9 8AR'
 ---
-Clements Fun Day is back!
+Picnic in the Park is back!